-Why it’s the law!
-IRS must be gooder talkers with words.
+Why it is the law!
+The Internal Revenue Service must be gooder talkers with words.

 Signed by President Obama and widely approved by both political parties in Congress, under the H.R.
-946, Plain Writing Act of 2010, the IRS now has 9 months to make all of its communications with taxpayers easy to understand.
-It’s the law, now IRS and all government agencies must use 100% approved plain writing!!!
+946, Plain Writing Act of 2010, the IRS now has nine months to make all of its communications with taxpayers easy to understand.
+It’s the law, now the Internal Revenue Service and all government agencies must use 100% approved plain writing!!!

-What is plain writing?
+What exactly is plain writing?
 Check this out, yo:

 …(3) PLAIN WRITING- The term ‘plain writing’ means writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience.

 Take that IRS!!!
 You finally have to start communicating in regular-talk or else!

 Or else…or else… nothing at all will happen.

 You see, section 8…section 8…well, it kind of says something along the lines of this: